awsdocs/amazon-athena-user-guide/doc_source/querying-udf.md

 When you deploy your JAR file to the AWS Serverless Application Repository, you create an AWS SAM template YAML file that represents the architecture of your application\.
 You then specify this YAML file and an Amazon S3 bucket where artifacts for your application are uploaded and made available to the AWS Serverless Application Repository\.
 The procedure below uses the [publish\.sh](https://github.com/awslabs/aws-athena-query-federation/blob/master/tools/publish.sh) script located in the `athena-query-federation/tools` directory of the Athena Query Federation SDK that you cloned earlier\.

-For more information and requirements, see [Publishing Applications](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/serverlessrepo-publishing-applications.html) in the *AWS Serverless Application Repository Developer Guide*, [AWS SAM Template Concepts](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html) in the *AWS Serverless Application Model Developer Guide*, and [Publishing Serverless Applications Using the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-publishing-applications.html)\.
+For more information and requirements, see [Publishing applications](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/serverlessrepo-publishing-applications.html) in the *AWS Serverless Application Repository Developer Guide*, [AWS SAM template concepts](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html) in the *AWS Serverless Application Model Developer Guide*, and [Publishing serverless applications using the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-publishing-applications.html)\.

 The following example demonstrates parameters in a YAML file\.
 Add similar parameters to your YAML file and save it in your project directory\.
 See [athena\-udf\.yaml](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-udfs/athena-udfs.yaml) in GitHub for a full example\.